Is Brazilian Jiu-Jitsu Safe for Beginners?

 Intensity Is Adjustable, Not Fixed

-One of the most common misconceptions is that every BJJ session is maximal effort.
+One of the most common misconceptions is that every BJJ session is maximum effort.

 In reality, intensity in Brazilian Jiu-Jitsu is highly adjustable.